Notamify May 2026 Product Update: Affected Elements V2, Profiles, Timeline and Skymerse

 Notamify is part of Skymerse, and we are investing heavily in its development.

 Notamify makes structured NOTAM intelligence useful today.
-Skymerse is where we are taking it next: automated flight decision support built on the same operational data layer.
+Skymerse is where we are taking that product direction next.

 Skymerse autopilot for flight operations